axelarnetwork/axelar-contract-deployments/sui/README.md

 Collect gas:

 Conditions:
-- The `GasCollectorCap` must be stored in the operator contract.
+- The `GasCollectorCap` must be stored in the gas service object config.
-- The sender must holds the `Operator` object.
+- The sender must be a whitelisted operator and hold the `OperatorCap` capability.

 ```bash
 node sui/gas-service.js collectGas --amount 0.1 --receiver <receiver address>